 When people are willing to drown themselves in debt and even commit literal crimes in order to obtain an elite college education for themselves or their kids, what, really, what exactly, do they they think they are buying?

-In any case, Hess is right: You can get an ultrafine education at A.S.U.
-That place is an R1 university, positively bristling with Nobel laureates and MacArthur fellows.
+In any case, Hess is right: You can get an ultrafine education at A.S.U., which is an R1 university, positively bristling with Nobel laureates and MacArthur fellows.
 Walter V. Robinson, who led the famous “Spotlight” newsroom at the Boston Globe, teaches there.
-It’s wild to think anyone would be willing to blow half a million dollars to ensure an admission to U.S.C. over A.S.U.
+It’s wild to think anyone would be willing to blow a half million dollars to ensure a child’s admission to U.S.C. over A.S.U.

 Anyone who has been to (any) college can tell you that the proportion of enlightenment to hangovers varies greatly from customer to customer.
 It’s something else altogether that calls for the half-million bucks.

 Coming from a quite different angle—and on March 27th, the very same day as Hess’s piece—Herb Childress, in the Chronicle of Higher Education, asked: “How did we decide that professors don’t deserve job security or a decent salary?” (“This is How You Kill a Profession.”)
 Childress is one of tens of thousands of Ph.D.s in the United States who failed to find a place on the tenure track, and who were slowly forced out of an academic career as their prospects faded year by year in the academic Hunger Games, as this brutal process is not uncommonly described.

 You might assume that people like Childress just “didn’t make it” through some fault of their own, but you’d be wrong.
 Over the last fifty years academic work has come to look more and more like indentured servitude: Grad students and postdocs are a species of flexible workers in a gig economy, toiling in low-paying jobs waiting for their once-a-year chance to play the tenure track lottery.